Paper Cut Art Journal Tutorial

 Paper Cutting as an Intuitive Art

 Developing my own “vocabulary” of organic and geometric shapes is one of parts of the intuitive paper cutting process that I have found most fun.
 I went through a process of deep exploration, pushing each technique to see what I could do with it, and mining my own scratch pages for unique ideas.
-I walk you through this same process in my paper cutting class, Layers of Light.
+I walk you through this same process in my paper cutting class, Paper Cut Art Journal.
 It’s thrilling to see my students creating in ways I never dreamed possible with paper.

 This is my happy place.
 I love seeing what develops before me.
 Working intuitively is such an adventure.
 I don’t know what will happen next.
 Sometimes I love what happens, and sometimes I don’t, but often those “mistakes” lead me to change things up and get more interesting.
 You’ll see how that happens with this series of pages.

 One of the things that makes paper cut art journals so fascinating is the way you work with layers.
 Because of the holes, each page has a relationship to the pages around it.
-I go more in depth into this in my class, Layers of Light.
+I go more in depth into this in my class, Paper Cut Art Journal.

 It’s so cool when you can surprise yourself, and it keeps happening for me in paper cutting, and for my students as well.
 Each time I think I know the limits of this beautiful art form, another artist proves me wrong.

-Check out what you can do with paper cutting – you’ll be amazed:
+Check out what you can do with a paper cut art journal – I think you’ll be amazed:

 Materials List for Paper Cutting: